Musée du Quai Branly – Jacques Chirac: Debate about the relationship between anthropology and aesthetics

-Furthermore, there has also been controversy as to whether the artifacts on display should be viewed as anthropological objects or as pieces of art.
-The Portuguese anthropologist Nélia Dias grapples with this question by examining the tension between museum anthropology and general museum practices.
-In conclusion, she writes, "If the dichotomy of formal presentation versus contextual presentation is no longer relevant to museum anthropology practice, Branly does not seem to solve, in its permanent gallery, the dilemma between anthropology and aesthetics.
+The anthropologist Nélia Dias referred to these questions with caution by examining the relationship between museum anthropology and general museum practices.
+In her 2008 article "Double erasures: rewriting the past at the Musée du quai Branly", she wrote: "If the dichotomy of formal presentation versus contextual presentation is no longer relevant to museum anthropology practice, Branly does not seem to solve, in its permanent gallery, the dilemma between anthropology and aesthetics.
 By contrast, its temporary exhibits attempt to overcome such a dilemma and to open new venues through the display of objects in an historical and cross-cultural perspective.
 Whether this will lead to a new path remains to be seen."